Kat LoPalo

 -

-Join us for the opening of “Artists in Residence: Historic Artists Homes and Studios of the East End” – June 12, 2025
+“Artists in Residence: Historic Artists Homes and Studios of the East End” on view to August 31, 2025

 An upcoming exhibition titled “Artists in Residence” will showcase art from seven notable artists’ homes in East Hampton, running from June 12 to August 31, 2025, and is free to the public.